 This course is relevant for mental health professionals who conduct forensic evaluations or who intend to add forensic assessment to their practice.
-Legal professionals will also find this workshop to be of particular interest if they are involved as counsel to plaintiffs or defendants in civil rights and personal injury litigation.
+Legal professionals will also find this workshop to be of particular interest if they are involved as counsel to plaintiffs or defendants in family court or child custody litigation.
 This course is for beginner, intermediate, and advanced level clinicians.

 APA, CPA, ASWB, NBCC board approved workshops.
 California psychologists, social workers, counselors and MFT’s are all eligible for CE’s (CEU’s).
 For a complete listing of board approvals https://www.concept-ce.com/board-approvals/

 Upon completion of this training program the trainee will be able to:

 – Describe the distinctions between clinical and forensic interviewing

 – Describe the factors to be considered in selecting formal assessment instruments

 – Describe the role of the standard error of measurement in the interpretation of test data